| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Fixed-rate mortgage

 With a fixed-rate mortgage, the interest rate is set and does not fluctuate during the life of the loan.
-This gives the borrower the stability of knowing the monthly payments will stay the same over the course of the 15 or 30 years of the loan.
-If interest rates dip significantly, borrowers can refinance their loan but will have to pay closing costs.
+This gives the borrower the stability of knowing the rate will stay the same over the course of the 15 or 30 years of the loan.
+If interest rates dip significantly, borrowers can refinance their loans but will have to pay closing costs.

 For sale by owner (FSBO)

 This is when the owner of a property publicly lists it for sale without the assistance of a licensed real estate agent.
 Agent slowly raises palm to forehead.
 Many FSBOs are hoping to save money by not paying a seller agent’s commission fee.
-But given the cost savings that agents typically bring to a transaction thanks to their marketing and pricing expertise, they probably won’t.
-Learn more about FSBOs and who pays the buyer’s commission with a FSBO in this HomeLight article.
+But given the cost savings that agents typically bring to a transaction, thanks to their marketing and pricing expertise, they probably won’t.

 Foreclosure